Current Market Solutions

 Highly integrated solutions or solutions that need specialized components might prove inflexible, even perhaps needing to replace the entire system upon refresh.

-Modular, software-based solutions such as Userful that leverage standard hardware and the network could easily accommodate future upgrades by replacing just a single component and keeping the rest of the video wall intact.
+Here at Userful, we offer modular, software-based solutions that leverage standard hardware and the network could easily accommodate future upgrades by replacing just a single component and keeping the rest of the video wall intact.

 Tip 7.
 Don't Forget TCO